 Anand joined Watsi on December 10th, 2014.
-Five years ago, Anand became the 726th member to automatically support a new Watsi patient every month.
-Since then, 5,226 more people have become monthly donors!
-Anand's most recent donation traveled 8,800 miles to support Sambo, a single mom-of-five from Cambodia, to fund spinal surgery following a serious fall.
+Seven years ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anand's most recent donation traveled 8,500 miles to support Emmanuel, a 9-year-old boy from Kenya, to fund leg surgery so he can walk again.